 To reconstruct long-term CO2 concentrations, we have to rely on a number of geological and chemical analogues which record changes in atmospheric composition through time.
 The process of ice-coring allows for the longest extension of historical CO2 records, extending back 800,000 years.
 The most famous ice core used for historical reconstructions is the Vostok Ice Core in Antarctica.
 This core extends back 420,000 years and covers four glacial-interglacial periods.

-Ice cores provide a preserved record of atmospheric compositions- with each layer representing a date further back in time.
+Ice cores provide a preserved record of atmospheric compositions—with each layer representing a date further back in time.
 These can extend as deep at 3km.
 Ice cores preserve tiny bubbles of air which provide a snapshot of the atmospheric composition of a given period.
-Using chemical dating techniques (such as isotopic dating) we can relate time periods to depths through an ice core.
-If we look at the Vostok Ice Core, we can say that the section of core 500m deep was formed approximately 30,000 years ago.
-We can then use CO2 concentration sensors to measure the concentration in air bubbles at 500m depth- this was approximately 190 parts per million.
-Combining these two methods, we could estimate that 3000 years ago, the CO2 concentration was 190ppm.
-Repeating this process across a range of depths, we can reconstruct how these concentrations have changed through time.
+Using chemical dating techniques (such as isotopic dating) researchers relate time periods to depths through an ice core.
+If Looking at the Vostok Ice Core, researchers can say that the section of core 500m deep was formed approximately 30,000 years ago.
+CO2 concentration sensors can then be used to measure the concentration in air bubbles at 500m depth—this was approximately 190 parts per million.
+Combining these two methods, researchers estimate that 3000 years ago, the CO2 concentration was 190ppm.
+Repeating this process across a range of depths, the change through time in these concentrations can be reconstructed.

 As an example: how do we estimate Canada’s CO2 emissions in 1900?
 Let’s look at the steps involved in this estimation.

 - Step 1: we gather industrial data on how much coal, brown coal, peat and crude oil Canada extracted in 1900.
 This tells us how much energy it could produce if it used all of this domestically.